4d/docs/website/translated_docs/pt/API/MailAttachmentClass.md

 #### Description

-The `.disposition` property contains <!-- REF #MailAttachmentClass.disposition.Summary -->the value of the `Content-Disposition` header<!-- END REF -->.
+A propriedade `.disposition` contém <!-- REF #MailAttachmentClass.disposition.Summary -->o valor do cabeçalho `Content-Disposition`<!-- END REF -->.
 Two values are available:

 *   "inline": the attachment is rendered within the message contents, at the "cid" location.
 The rendering depends on the mail client.
 *   "attachment": the attachment is provided as a link in the message.